 Dr. Brian Song is an ophthalmologist in Mass.
-Eye and Ear's Glaucoma Service who specializes in the diagnosis and treatment of glaucoma and cataracts.
+Eye and Ear's Glaucoma Service who specializes in the diagnosis and treatment of glaucoma, as well as combined glaucoma and cataract surgery.
 He currently cares for patients in Mass.
 Eye and Ear's main campus in Boston as well as Mass.
 Eye and Ear, Longwood in the Longwood Medical Area.

 After graduating from Johns Hopkins University with general honors and a BA in Public Health - Natural Sciences, Dr. Song completed his medical training at the University of Texas Medical Branch.
 He then completed an ophthalmology residency at the Edward S. Harkness Eye Institute of Columbia University Medical Center at New York Presbyterian Hospital.
 Prior to joining Mass.
 Eye and Ear, Dr. Song completed his glaucoma fellowship at the Jules Stein Eye Institute, University of California at Los Angeles, where he was a Clinical Instructor at both Harbor-UCLA Medical Center and UCLA Ronald Reagan Medical Center.

 As a K12 Scholar in the Harvard Vision Clinical Scientist Development Program, Dr. Song focuses his research on the development and validation of telemedical methods for for glaucoma evaluation.
 Currently, he is conducting exploratory studies in manual and automated methods for optic nerve evaluation and imaging for glaucomatous features which can be utilized for remote glaucoma screening.
 In addition, he is also evaluating remote visual function tests with the potential to supplement nonmydriatic optic nerve imaging for teleglaucoma evaluation